Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Licensing, Compliance, and Ongoing Obligations

-Entities holding a financial category licence, including those operating under Activity Code 6499.84, are subject to the UAE's Economic Substance Regulations (ESR).
+Entities holding a financial category license, including those operating under Activity Code 6499.84, are subject to the UAE's Economic Substance Regulations (ESR).
 Investment holding and management businesses must assess whether their activities trigger an ESR notification or reporting obligation and ensure that adequate substance is maintained within the UAE where required.

 Anti-money laundering (AML) compliance is a mandatory obligation for all UAE-registered entities.
-Licence holders must register their Ultimate Beneficial Owners (UBOs) with the relevant authority and maintain up-to-date records.
+License holders must register their Ultimate Beneficial Owners (UBOs) with the relevant authority and maintain up-to-date records.
 Failure to comply with UBO registration requirements can result in administrative penalties.

-Financial category licence holders are also expected to maintain proper accounting records, prepare annual financial statements, and, where required, submit to an independent audit.
+Financial category license holders are also expected to maintain proper accounting records, prepare annual financial statements, and, where required, submit to an independent audit.
 These obligations align with the UAE's broader commitment to international financial transparency standards, including FATF recommendations.

 Why Dubai South Is Well-Positioned for Investment and Enterprise Management